Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Why Should We Utilize Map-based Channel Models in the mm-Wave Range?

-\emph{\bf Short-Range Communication Links:} Figure~\ref{Figure:Map_based_Model} illustrates a map-based model and its characteristics.
-In 5G, the cell sizes are likely to shrink for high network density.
-In a practical small cell topography, the coverages of each cell vary due to the assorted shapes and heights of surrounding structures.
-Thus, the level of the intercell interference will be dependent on the real geometry while that in a GSCM is mainly dependent on the distance between the BS and the UE because of a regular cell layout.
-Besides, new mm-Wave applications of D2D, V2X, and A2X will have a short-range communication link.
-The shorter the link is, the more the map-based models can depict the channel characteristics influenced by surrounding topography.
+\emph{\bf Short-Range Communication Links:} The shorter the link is, the more the map-based models can depict the channel characteristics influenced by surrounding topography.
+In 5G, cell sizes are likely to shrink for high network density.
+In practical small cell topographies, the coverage of each cell varies due to the assorted shapes and heights of surrounding structures, as illustrated by the irregular cell coverages in Figs.~\ref{Figure:Map_based_Model}d and~\ref{Figure:Map_based_Model}e.
+Thus, the level of the intercell interference will be dependent on the real geometry while in a GSCM, this level is mainly dependent on the distance between the BS and the UE due to the regular cell layout.
+Fig.~\ref{Figure:Map_based_Model}d shows that the level of the BS-to-BS interference can be high as much as the received power at downlink in the full-duplex operation.
+This level was underestimated in previous studies with GSCMs due to the large separation between the BSs.

-\emph{\bf Realistic Indoor Environments:} If RXs are located in indoors, penetration loss by both external walls and internal walls will be considered for more accurate modeling.
-The 3GPP model considers only external walls, although many scenarios support indoor users (e.g., 80~percent users in outdoor scenarios), and one of the essential characteristics of a mm-Wave channel is penetration loss.
-In indoor-to-indoor (I2I) paths, since similar heights of TXs and RXs result in blockers at the middle of the paths, this should also be applied.
+\emph{\bf Realistic Indoor Environments:} In outdoor-to-indoor (O2I) paths, if RXs are located indoors, penetration loss by both external and internal walls should be considered for more accurate modeling.
+Although many scenarios support indoor users (e.g., 80~percent of users in outdoor scenarios) and penetration loss is essential in a mm-Wave channel, the 3GPP model does not fully consider internal walls.
+In indoor-to-indoor (I2I) paths, blockers can be in the middle of the paths if a transmitter (TX) and an RX are at similar heights.

-\emph{\bf Various Mobility Types:} The new applications of mm-Wave systems will have various mobility types.
-Not only dual-mobility of such applications but the mobility of blockers should also be considered to ensure that channel modeling is accurate.
-Notably, in the case of indoor D2D type communications, researchers should consider devices' moving from room to room or from floor to floor.\footnote{The channel models for V2V and D2D are the study item of the 3GPP model~\cite{3GPP_mmwave}.}
+\emph{\bf Various Mobility Types:} The new applications of mm-Wave systems will support various mobility types.
+Both dual-mobility of the link ends and the mobility of blockers should also be considered to ensure accurate channel-modeling for certain link types such as the D2D link.
+Notably, in indoor communications, researchers should take into consideration devices moving from room to room or from floor to floor.